Euphredes/Euphredes/README.txt

            Tabletop

-Smack Dubliners and A Portrait of the Artist as a Young Man--And Other Works: at the minting outside of the Masonic
+Smack Dubliners and A Portrait of the Artist as a Young Man-- And Other Works: at the minting outside of the Masonic
  Temple in downtown Nashua by the
  Nashua River in New Hampshire.